More personalized, active learning needed now

 What I don’t see are plans to ask students and parents what’s important to them.
 What I don’t find are blueprints to create more active, hands-on, active learning.
 I don’t read about efforts to give students more opportunities to make a positive difference in their community.
 This despite the fact that service-learning programs can have an enormous positive impact on academic skills and how students feel about themselves and their community.

-Years ago, when I worked there, the U.S Department of Education named Open School a “carefully evaluated, proven innovation worthy of national replication.”
-(More information is here: https://www.spps.org/open.)
+Years ago, when I worked there, the U.S. Department of Education named Open School a “carefully evaluated, proven innovation worthy of national replication.”
+(More information is here: www.spps.org/open.)

 Every school doesn’t have to individualize or provide active, service-learning opportunities exactly like Open World.
 But these principles can, as David wrote, “teach me to use my passion to help others.”